Quantumyilmaz/EchoStateNetwork/docs/source/ESN.rst

     **Keyword Arguments**

         :``verbose``: Mute the initialization message.
         :``f``: User can provide custom activation function of the reservoir.
+Default is identity.
                 Functions in the pytorch or numpy libraries are accepted, including functions defined with ``np.vectorize``.
                 Some functions can also be given as strings.
 Accepted strings are: